Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 Here is an example:

-In MO2, under the Weapons Separator, it states that if you are playing with EFTX, you must choose One, and only One, Z2 ammo option.
+In MO2, under the Weapons Separator, it states that if you are playing with EFTX, you must choose One, and only One, "Z2" ammo option.

 If you don't choose a Z2 ammo option, it fails with game breaking errors.

-If you choose more than one Z2 ammo option, it fails with game breaking errors.
+If you choose _more than one_ "Z2" ammo option, it fails with game breaking errors.